pulumi/pulumi-hugo/themes/default/content/blog/building-a-data-warehouse-on-aws-with-redshift-and-pulumi/index.md

 ## Getting data into Redshift

-In a real-world situation, you'd probably already have some data to load --- web server logs, for example, or some other sort of raw or unstructured data residing in an S3 bucket, a DynamoDB table, an RDS database, etc. But we're starting from scratch, so we'll create that data manually.
+In a real-world situation, you'd probably already have some data to load --- web server logs, for example, or some other sort of raw or unstructured data residing in an S3 bucket, a DynamoDB table, an RDS database, etc. But we're starting from scratch, so we'll create and publish that data manually.

 Copy and paste the following command to generate a text file containing a few lines of JSON, each representing a fictitious event to be loaded into the data warehouse: